-You select luminaires from the list on the left and then click on the On or Off buttons.
-You can select individual luminaires or groups of luminaires.
+Select the luminaires from the list on the left and then click on the "On" or "Off" buttons.
+Then select individual luminaires or groups of luminaires.
 Click OK to complete the operation and dismiss the dialog.

 To edit a power command list, double click on the action item in the action list.
 Light Switch Dialog will reappear.